Bernard Lodge

-Bernard Lodge (born 1933) is a British graphic designer.
+Bernard Lodge (born 1933) is a British graphic designer, known for his design of title sequences for television programmes.
 He worked for the BBC from 1959 to 1977 before launching a freelance career.
 He has been described by the Open University as a pioneer of graphic design in television.

+Career

 Lodge attended the Royal College of Art and joined the BBC graphics department.
-He is known for his work on the science-fiction television series Doctor Who, for which he designed the first four series logos.
-He also designed and engineered the first five title sequences.
-These include the 'howlround' versions and the 'slit-scan' time tunnel versions.
+He is known for his work on the science-fiction television series Doctor Who, for which he designed the first four series logos and engineered the first five title sequences.
+The earliest versions were generated using the 'howlround' technique.
+Lodge began to experiment with slit-scan photography techniques that has been developed by Douglas Trumbull to generate the Stargate sequence in Stanley Kubrick's 1968 film 2001: A Space Odyssey.
+In 1973, he used this technique to generate a new title sequence for Doctor Who, creating a "time tunnel" effect.
+Lodge's designs were used on Doctor Who until 1980, when Sid Sutton was appointed as the designer of a new title sequence by incoming producer John Nathan-Turner.

+After leaving the BBC, Lodge worked on films, including Ridley Scott's Alien and Blade Runner.

+Since retiring, Lodge has written and illustrated children’s books, and works in woodcut and linocut printmaking.

+Awards

+Several of Lodge's title designs in the 1960s and 1970s won awards from Design and Art Direction.
 In 1974, Lodge won a Royal Television Society Award for Best Graphics, becoming one of the first people involved in Doctor Who to win an award for his work.
-His designs were used until 1980, when Sid Sutton was appointed as the designer of a new title sequence by incoming producer John Nathan-Turner.

-After leaving the BBC, he worked on films, including Ridley Scott's Alien and Blade Runner.
+Filmography

+Lodge designed title sequences for a range of noted productions: